intel/ai-reference-models/README.md

   - Demonstrate the AI workloads and deep learning models Intel has optimized and validated to run on Intel hardware
   - Show how to efficiently execute, train, and deploy Intel-optimized models
-  - Make it easy to evaluate model performance on Intel hardware
   - Make it easy to get started running Intel-optimized models on Intel hardware in the cloud or on bare metal

+***The scripts are not intended for benchmarking Intel platforms.
+Please see [https://www.intel.ai/blog](https://www.intel.ai/blog) for any information on performance and/or benchmarking information on specific Intel platforms.***

 ## How to Use the Model Zoo